 - Master’s Research Project or Thesis options with reduced coursework

-6 credits max. may be taken outside of the Program in English;
+- 6 course credits may be taken outside of the Program in English

-6 credits max. may be taken as directed reading courses.
+- 6 course credits may be taken as directed reading courses

 There are three ways of earning a MA degree in English:

-greatest exposure to a rich diversity of ideas, literatures, and theories.
-Most amount of practice writing conference and article-length research papers and giving oral seminar presentations.
+This route offers the greatest exposure to a rich diversity of ideas, literatures, and theories.
+Lots of practice writing conference and article-length research papers and giving oral seminar presentations.

-The thesis option is the most focused, but also most formal.
-The MA Thesis is over 100 pages in length, requires an approved proposal, faculty supervisor, and formal oral defence in front of a committee and external examiner.
-Given its length and rigour, the MA Thesis option usually requires more than 3 consecutive terms.
-Any additional terms require additional tuition at the student’s expense.
+The thesis option is the most focused, but also the most formal.
+The MA Thesis requires an approved proposal, a faculty supervisor, and upon completion, a formal oral defence in front of a committee and with an external examiner.
+Given its length (approximately 100 pages) and rigour, the MA Thesis option usually requires more than 3 consecutive terms.

-Students will be considered for admission as Candidates for the MA degree with at least the following:
+Students will be considered for admission as Candidates for the MA degree with at least:

 - an honours degree in English, or its equivalent;